giga-sec/gigaSec-Tech-Notes/3. Notes/Linux Commands to navigate file system.md

 `pwd` -> **print working directory**
 - print the current location of folder/directory

+`whoami` ->
+- prints the user name

+`id`
+- prints lots of info such as user name, user id and such

 **Know more details about a file**
 - `file notepad.txt`
 - `notepad.txt: ASCII text, with no line interaction`